The words in a textbo Read more [...]

 The words in a textbook aren’t enough to prepare college students for life outside of the classroom.
 A successful career starts with a hands-on, practical approach to learning – and that’s exactly what students have received at Walsh since it was founded in 1922.

-This business college – which offers classes at locations in Troy, Clinton Township, Novi, Farmington Hills and Port Huron, as well as online – boasts 16 nationally recognized programs in accounting, business and information technology, along with three business certificate programs.
+This upper-division business college – which offers classes at locations in Troy, Clinton Township, Novi, Farmington Hills and Port Huron, as well as online – boasts internationally and nationally recognized programs in accounting, business and information technology, along with three business certificate programs.
 By blending real-world experiences with rigorous academics taught by experienced faculty, Walsh prepares students for successful careers.

-“Our students are focused and career-minded,” says Angela Boesler, the assistant director of recruitment at Walsh.
+“Our students are focused and career-minded,” says Angela Boesler Conard, the assistant director of admissions and student services centers at Walsh.
 “Our current students find employment and internships programs easily, as we have nationally recognized companies interviewing onsite.”

 Internships are a key part of a student’s success, and through its career services, Walsh partners with more than 1,000 local businesses and corporations to provide internships, employment opportunities and other career resources, which are posted to WalshCareerLink.com.
 Current students and Walsh grads are eligible to take advantage of the opportunities provided through its career services.

 And it’s these kinds of experiences that lead graduates to career success – and even keep them working locally.
 In fact, 86 percent of Walsh graduates remain in Michigan for work once they’ve completed their degree.

 “Top companies want top people, and Walsh students are in high demand,” says Patti Swanson, vice president, chief marketing and enrollment officer at Walsh.
 In fact, graduates work in nearly every Fortune 500 company in Michigan.

 This private, all-business college is small, with about 3,000 students, but offers big opportunities – especially when it comes to networking.